I’m standing next to an apiary on the edge of a dirt track 40 kilometers west of Doha, sweltering in a protective bee suit.

 “I don’t eat honey,” she said.
 “They cut off the bees’ wings.
 They artificially inseminate the queen.
-And then they burn the hives with the bees in them at the end of the season.”
+And then they burn the hive with the bees in it at the end of the season.”

-But he’s been criticised for his colonies having poor survival rates and has to restock his hives every year with bees from Egypt, a hardy breed that can best withstand Qatar’s searing summer heat.
+But he’s been criticized for his colonies having poor survival rates and for having to restock his hives every year with bees from Egypt, a hardy breed that can best withstand Qatar’s searing summer heat.

 Tony believes the blockade is a chance for Khalid to be more self-sufficient.
 He says he doesn’t need to import new bees every year if he keeps his colonies healthy and rears his own queens.

 Khalid destroys his queen cells, a way of keeping the colony intact that is less cruel than cutting off the queen’s wings.
 But both methods prevent the bees reproducing in a process called swarming.
 The queen flies out of the hive to mate with several drones, then returns to lay her eggs, one of which will be reared as the hive’s new queen.
 The old queen then leaves, taking half the bees and half the honey with her to set up a new colony.